MCSPenguin/CivCorp/Bylaws.rst

 ================================================================================

-Officers shall hold office at the pleasure of the Board of Directors and until their successors have been duly elected and qualified, unless sooner removed.
+Officers shall hold office at the pleasure of the Board of Directors and until their successors have been duly elected and qualified, or until resignation or removal.

 Removal
 ================================================================================